Using the Mako Server

 The options passed on to module acmebot.
 See function acmebot.configure for required and optional options.
 You may set the following additional options:

-• string info' - an informative string such as product type.
+• string info - An informative string such as product type.
 The informative string will be shown in the online web interface together with the DNS name and IP address.

 • boolean revcon - Activate the Reverse Connection (revcon) module.
 The revcon module enables remote server access via the Remote Access Bridge, an integrated SharkTrustX plugin.